Olympic sports: Changes between 2000–2030

-Starting with the 2020 Games, the IOC altered the way it plans the Olympic sports program: rather than basing it on a maximum number of sports, the total number of events are now taken into account, opening the schedule up for the inclusion on a per-Games basis of additional sports to the 28 "core" sports.
+Starting with the 2020 Games, the IOC altered the way it planned the Olympic sports program: rather than basing it on a maximum number of sports, the total number of events were newly taken into account, opening the schedule up for the inclusion on a per-Games basis of additional sports to the 28 "core" sports.
 For the 2020 Summer Olympics, the local organizing committee was thus permitted to add five sports to the program in addition to the existing 28, taking the total to 33.
 Baseball and softball have been treated by the IOC as a single sport since the governing bodies for baseball and softball merged into a single international federation, the World Baseball Softball Confederation, in 2013 (with male athletes competing in baseball and female athletes competing in softball).
 On 3 August 2016, the IOC voted to add baseball/softball, karate, sport climbing, surfing, and skateboarding as optional sports for the 2020 Summer Olympics.

-On 21 February 2019, the Paris 2024 Organising Committee announced they would propose the inclusion of breakdancing (breaking), as well as skateboarding, sport climbing, and surfing.
+On 21 February 2019, the Paris 2024 Organizing Committee announced they would propose the inclusion of breakdancing (breaking), as well as skateboarding, sport climbing, and surfing.
 All four sports were approved during the 134th IOC Session in Lausanne, Switzerland on 24 June 2019.

 On 18 June 2021, the IOC issued a proposal for a new winter sport, ski mountaineering, for the 2026 Winter Olympics.
 The proposal was approved during the IOC's session in Tokyo on 20 July.

 On 3 February 2022, the IOC designated skateboarding, sport climbing and surfing to be core Summer Olympic sports starting in 2028, raising the number of core sports to 31.
 On 16 October 2023, the IOC approved the addition of five optional sports for the 2028 Summer Olympics: baseball/softball, cricket, flag football, lacrosse and squash, while breakdancing was dropped.
 Cricket's only previous Olympic appearance was in 1900, while lacrosse was last on the Olympic program in 1908.

+On 25 June 2026, the IOC approved ski mountaineering as an additional sport for the 2030 Winter Olympics.
+On 7 July 2026, the IOC added the ski and snowboard discipline of freeride, and removed Nordic combined which had been on the program since the first Winter Olympics in 1924.

+Changes after 2030

+In June 2026, the IOC introduced a "Fit for the Future" methodology for the 2032 Summer Olympics onward, changing the program to be based around disciplines.
+For each Olympic Games, high-performing candidate disciplines will be evaluated against lower-performing incumbent ones.

 Summer Olympics

 Volleyball has been part of the Summer Olympics since 1964.

 At the first Olympic Games, ten sports were contested.
 Since then, the number of sports contested at the Summer Olympic Games has gradually risen to thirty-six on the program for 2028.

-In order for a sport or discipline to be considered for inclusion in the list of Summer Olympic sports, it must be widely practiced in at least 75 countries, spread over four continents.

 As of 2013, Summer Olympic sports were divided into categories based on popularity, which determined the share each sport's International Federation received of Olympic revenue.